 Debugging with Mbed Studio

 This section presents the debugger mode and debugging tools available in Mbed Studio.
 You can step debug an Mbed program on any connected Mbed Enabled board that supports pyOCD.
 The debugger mode provides different ways of checking what your code is doing while it runs.
-You can step through your code, examine the execution path of your code, or look at the values stored in variables.
+You can step through your code, examine the execution path of your code, or look at the values stored in variables and more!

 To start debugging:

 Set the program you want to debug as the active program.

 Connect a board to your computer with a USB adapter and ensure it is the build target for your program (Mbed Studio should automatically detect the connected board).

 Mbed Studio automatically builds and flashes your program to the connected board.